 - Cream together softened butter with the room temperature cream cheese until creamy and well combined, about 4-5 minutes on low speed.
 Stop and scrape down sides of bowl as needed.½ cup (113 g) unsalted butter, room temperature, 8 oz. cream cheese, room temperature

 - Once all the sugar has been added, mix in the vanilla extract, salt and lemon juice.
-Beat on medium-high until the lemon cheese cake frosting is fully incorporated and your desired consistency.2 tbsp (30 ml) lemon juice, 1 tsp (5 ml) vanilla extract, ¼ tsp salt
+Beat on medium-high until the lemon cheese cake frosting is fully incorporated and your desired consistency.2 tablespoon (30 ml) lemon juice, 1 teaspoon (5 ml) vanilla extract, ¼ teaspoon salt

 - If the frosting is too soft to pipe onto your preferred dessert, transfer the frosting to the fridge for 20 - 30 minutes.